 Rotations are based on the major specialty areas of cardiothoracic surgery and are set up in blocks of three months.
 In all rotations, residents will cover:

 – preoperative assessment through the history and physical examination

 – assessment of the patient for suitability of operative treatment

 – intraoperative steps that are essential for safe and effective operative treatment

 – postoperative care that is safe, effective, and cost-effective in achieving the best possible patient outcome

-The location for rotations is at the Stanford University Hospital and Clinics, Palo Alto Veterans Administration Health Care System, and Lucile Packard Children’s Hospital.
+The location for rotations is at the Stanford Hospital, Palo Alto Veterans Administration Health Care System, and Lucile Packard Children's Hospital.